3 Mistakes to Avoid When Setting Up a 401k Plan

 Types of Contributions

 When you create your retirement plan, you will elect the types of contribution sources your employees can select from.
-The three most common sources are traditional, Roth, and loans which are all discussed below.
+The three most common sources are traditional, Roth, and loans.

-Traditional contributions: the most common type of retirement funding
+1. Traditional Contributions: the most common type of retirement funding

 Entry Dates